jlbcontrols/Flintium/README.md

 Add fpImage folder to root of Image Management in Designer

 MODULES
 Two third party modules are used in this project, but neither are required.
-The .modl files are included in the modules folder.
 -pidbot: used for PIDE tuning faceplate.
+Download the latest version at jlbcontrols.com/pidbot.
 -tagScriptModule: used to automate configuration of UDTs.
 Converts PlantPax UDTs from OPC drag/drop closer to the format required for this project.
+Included in the modules folder.

 ALLOW UNSIGNED MODULES
 Modify /Ignition/data/ignition.conf to add this line to #Java Additional Parameters: